seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 in Git.
 A commit logs the content of all of the currently staged files.
 Right now we only have `readme.txt` staged so let's commit the creation of this file.
 When making a Git commit, we need to write a commit message which is specified after the `-m` flag.
-The message should breifly describe what changes you've made since the last commit.
+The message should briefly describe what changes you've made since the last commit.